HomeGua ShaLymphatic Drainage Face Massage

 Notice the pattern: every stroke ends by draining down the neck.
 That is what makes it lymphatic rather than just a massage.
 For the full daily version with a tool, see our gua sha routine.

-How often and when
+How often and when should you do it?

 Final takeaway